JCurley10/Jeopardy_nlp/README.md

 ## The Goal
-**The goal of this project is to help interactive *Jeopardy!* home viewers and aspiring contestants study the most common subjects that appear in Jeopardy.**
+**The goal of this analysis is to help *Jeopardy!* home viewers and aspiring contestants study the most common or important subjects that appear in Jeopardy.**

-It is very straightforward to identify the most common words or J-Categories that have appeared in the show, but that does not help with focused study.
+It is straightforward to identify the most common words or J-Categories that have appeared in the show, but that is not enough informatino for focused study.
 Instead, I seek to identify the different *meta-categories* that describe groups of similar J-Categories, and within these groupings, idenfity which words are most important in order for a contestant to focus their study.

 *Jeopardy!*
 ## The Data